andresmontoyab/OCPDocumentation/README.md

 2. The return type must be the same or more restrictive type, also known as covariante return types.
 3. If any checked excepcion are thrown, only the same exceptions or subclasses of those exception are allowed to be thrown.
 4. The methods must not be static(If they are, the method is hidden and not overriden.)

+### Abstract Classes

+1. An Anstract class may contain any number of methods including zero.
+2. The methods can be abstract or concrete.
+3. Abstract methods may no appear in a class that is not abstract.
+T
+4. The first concrete subclass of an abstract class is required to implement all abstract methods that were not implemented by a superclass.

+### Static vs Final

+1. Static makes a variable shared at the class level and uses the class name to refer to a method.

+2. Final prevent a variable from changing or a method for being overriden.
+Using final in a class means that it can not be subclassed.

+###